RicardsGraudins/Gesture-Based-UI-Project/README.md

 ## What is Cortana:
 Cortana is a virtual assistant created by Microsoft for Windows 10, Windows 10 Mobile, Windows Phone 8.1, Invoke smart speaker, Microsoft Band, Xbox One, iOS, Android, Windows Mixed Reality, and soon Amazon Alexa.
 Cortana can set reminders, recognize natural voice without the requirement for keyboard input, and answer questions using information from the Bing search engine.
 Cortana is currently available in English, Portuguese, French, German, Italian, Spanish, Chinese, and Japanese language editions, depending on the software platform and region in which it is used.
 Cortana mainly competes against assistants such as Apple Siri, Google Assistant, and Amazon Alexa.

+## Dropbox Integration:
+[Dropbox](https://www.dropbox.com/) is a file hosting service operated by American company Dropbox, Inc., headquartered in San Francisco, California, that offers cloud storage, file synchronization, personal cloud, and client software.
+Dropbox was founded in 2007, by MIT students Drew Houston and Arash Ferdowsi.

+Added a Dropbox feature that allows a user to download free books from the Dropbox account associated with this application.
+Users cannot upload their own files to Dropbox via this application - only download the files that are available.

 ## List of Commands:
 Words marked with [ ] are optional and are not necessary in order to execute the command.